Lagnashree/bus-route-calculator/README.md

 ``

 ### run it with either of the command below (docker compose)

 ``
-cd bus-route-calculator
+cd bus-route-calculator /
 docker-compose up --build
 ``

-        or
+OR

 ``
-cd bus-route-calculator
+cd bus-route-calculator /
 docker compose up --build
 ``